Last Updated On

 Below is a short guide to managing drinking urges, and staying healthy during social distancing.
 From online support groups, to app-based treatment, there are thankfully many things you can do to limit your drinking during this crisis.
 If you’re struggling to moderate or stay sober, try one or all of the following.
 And if you think you need help, we’re always here.

 Finding Support, and Keeping in Contact

 One upside of a crisis that hits everyone is that it hits everyone.
-You’re not alone, and you may be surprised how much others may empathize, and be prepared to help.
-Reach out to the other people in your life via video chat, social media, texting, email, or voice call, and offer mutual support.
+You’re not alone, and you may be surprised how many others will empathize with you, and be prepared to help.
+Reach out to the people in your life via video chat, social media, texting, email, or voice call, and offer mutual support.
 Once you open these lines of communication, you may realize just how connected you really are.

 If you’re concerned about your drinking, identify some good allies who are willing to help you stay accountable virtually.
 Agree to to message them if you’re having alcohol cravings, or arrange regular phone check-ins.
 You may also want to join a support group, if you haven’t already.
 Many in-person meetings are suspended due to social distancing measures, but are continuing online.
 Here are a few options to try:

 Selected Online Support Group Meetings